International Boxing Association: 2023–present

 On 30 September 2024, the IOC sent a letter to National Olympic Committees (NOCs) requesting that they cease their relationships with bodies affiliated with the IBA, and instead work with those that are, or intend to affiliate, with a boxing federation "established for the purpose of Olympic Boxing."
 In response, the IBA initiated legal action against the IOC, accusing it of interfering with its operations."

 In February 2025, the IOC granted provisional recognition to World Boxing as the international federation for amateur boxing.
 At the 144th IOC Session the following month, per the recommendation of the Executive Board, the IOC unanimously voted to reinstate boxing as a Summer Olympic event in 2028.
+In February 2025, the Boxing Federation of Ukraine withdrew from the IBA and subsequently joined World Boxing.

 In May 2025, the IBA announced that it would expand into bare-knuckle boxing; Kremlev described the expansion as a means of "[meeting] the interests of a new generation of athletes and fans worldwide".
 On 2 July 2025 at a press event in Istanbul attended by Rashida Ali, Tyson Fury, and Terence Crawford, Kremlev announced a roadmap for the organisation's "golden era", which would include a further focus on helping amateur boxers transition to professional competition, and expanding fan interaction.
 He also formally announced its adoption of rules and regulations for bare-knuckle boxing.
 The IBA hosted its first bare-knuckle boxing event on 27 July 2025.

-In October 2025, IBA Pro, in partnership with Manny Pacquiao’s MP Promotions, announced Thrilla in Manila: The 50th Anniversary to be held at the Smart Araneta Coliseum on October 29, 2025.
-The press conference was held on October 1, 2025, at the Araneta Mall.